 You should send a thank you note to every person with whom you met.
 It is important to write a different note to each interviewer in order to emphasize your appreciation for the opportunity to interview with the company.

-The Center for Career Education also suggests the following additional resources:
+We also recommend the following additional resources:

 - 201 Best Questions to Ask on Your Interview by John Kador

 - 101 Great Answers To The Toughest Interview Questions by Ron Fry